 Male breast cancer treatments include:

 Men usually do not have the option for breast-sparing surgery like women.
-Men have very little tissue underneath the nipple, and most of the tissue must be removed in order to remove the cancer.
+Men have very little tissue underneath the nipple, and most of the tissue must be removed in order to remove the cancer.- Simple Mastectomy

 Breast cancer first spreads to the lymph nodes under the arms.
 In the past, surgeons would try to remove every lymph nodes possible, but removing all lymph nodes greatly increased the risk of numbness, recurrent infections, and serious swelling of the arm.
 A procedure has been developed to find the sentinel nodes, the first nodes to receive the drainage from breast tumors and therefore the first to develop cancer.
 If a sentinel node is removed, examined, and found to be healthy, the chance of finding cancer in any of the remaining nodes is very small, and no other nodes need to be removed.
 Removal of a single node for examination spares the need for a more extensive operation and greatly decreases the risk of complications.
 A sentinel lymph node biopsy should be performed by a team experienced with the procedure.